It has been three centuries since the beginning of the geisha culture.

 My persistence finally paid off when she appeared at 5.10pm, right along the street that I was pacing.

-A figure, quietly shuffling past the busy crowds at the main street of Hanamikoji.
+A figure of a distant culture, quietly shuffling past the busy crowds of the modern world, along the main street of Hanamikoji.

 My dream of seeing a geisha at Kyoto has come true.